 "There are many possible scenarios which should be considered.
 Quantify the impact for your executive team."

 How?
 You can approach this on your own using various free manual tools such as FEMA’s risk assessment tool.
 You might also bring in a continuity consultant, as the process has many moving parts that may be more easily assessed with outside help.
 There are also software tools that can help you understand the impact across the enterprise & even down to the department level.
 Whichever way you choose, potential loss scenarios should be identified during a risk assessment.
-Consider which operations that may be interrupted by weather, the failure of a supplier of goods or services or delayed deliveries, environmental hazard or natural disaster.
-There are many possible scenarios which should be considered.
-Quantify the impact for your executive team.
+Consider which operations may be interrupted by weather, the failure of a supplier of goods or services or delayed deliveries, environmental hazard, or natural disaster.
+There are many possible scenarios that should be considered.
+Quantify the impact on your executive team.

 Step 5: Money talks: Quantify the financial impact

 Why?
 The reason for this is simple.
 Money matters to executives, so assign a financial value to what the business impact of investing in resilience business continuity might be.

 How?
 This part is not as simple.
 Calculating the damages of a disruptive event or natural disaster can be an onerous task because the cost is connected to several factors, and—more importantly—varies by type of disaster.
 Among the key influences are the magnitude & duration of the event, the structure of the local economy, the geographical area affected, the population base & the time of day it occurred.
 Consider operational costs, loss in revenue, reputational loss, & loss of physical & data infrastructure.
 All of this should be quantified into a financial value.
 This can help prioritize aspects of your planning & may be the biggest impact for you in gaining executive buy-in.

 Executive buy-in is a big step in optimizing your organizational resilience program across your enterprise.
 Once sanctioned by the organization’s leadership, it will be much easier to build departmental engagement across the entire organization.